Frequently Asked Questions

 • Only the patient him or herself can make the oral requests for medication, in person.
 It is impossible to stipulate the request in an advance directive, living will, or any other end-of-life care document.

-• The patient must make two oral requests, at least 15 days apart.
+• The patient must make two oral requests.

 • The written request must be witnessed by at least two people, who, in the presence of the patient, attest that to the best of their knowledge and belief the patient is capable, acting voluntarily, and is not being coerced to sign the request.
 One of the witnesses cannot be a relative of the patient by blood, marriage or adoption; anyone who would be entitled to any portion of the patient’s estate; an owner, operator or employee of a health care facility where the eligible patient is receiving medical treatment or is a resident or the patient’s attending physician.